How Does Pagely Handle WordPress Core & Plugin Updates?

 The WordPress core will be upgraded to maintain security throughout the service.
 In the event the WordPress core files we manage are overwritten, we'll revert that and perform any upgrades as needed.

 If you wish to modify/manage the WordPress core files/directories, that won't be possible on our platform.

 Deployment of WordPress Core Releases

 We do not push major WordPress releases immediately.
 Major releases are typically feature enhancements whereas minor releases are security and bug related.

 Major releases are typically pushed within a 2-5 week window or at the first minor release the tag.

 Minor releases are pushed out the same day they are released.

 We delay for a couple reasons: Give plugin and theme authors more time to update their code to work with the new major releases, and it is the nature of software that a major release may have some bugs that are soon corrected in the next minor release.

 All plugins within the official WordPress repository will also be updated.
-If you customize a plugin and do not want it overwritten at the next cycle you need to change the plugin folder and file name, as well as change the plugin name comment header in the plugin file.
+If you customize a plugin and do not want it overwritten at the next cycle, you will need to change the plugin folder and file name, as well as change the plugin name comment header in the plugin file.

 We make nightly backups of everything, so we can always rollback if need be.
 However, 99% of the time the issue would be with an older plugin not compatible with a newer version of WordPress.
 In these cases we have a handy self-service WhiteScreen Eliminator that allows you to reset your plugin and/or theme back to Pagely defaults.
 Nothing is deleted, only de-activated.